 REMAP-CAP, a long-term study established by Monash University researchers and backed by the European Union, is continuously updating the best set of treatments for COVID patients in intensive care.

-The REMAP-CAP trial design delivers fast results.
-It was designed to tackle life-threatening pneumonia, which threatens to overwhelm intensive care units around the world, by simultaneously evaluating multiple treatments.
+The REMAP-CAP trial design delivers fast results by simultaneously evaluating multiple treatments.
+It was designed to tackle life-threatening pneumonia, which can overwhelm intensive care units during pandemics.
 It was initially a response to issues that arose during the 2009 swine flu pandemic.
 The team turned rapidly to the challenges for COVID patients in February 2020.

 The design of REMAP-CAP makes it ideal in a pandemic as it can quickly assess many options, often finding the most optimal use of certain treatments.